Qiskit/qiskit-aer/CONTRIBUTING.md

     $ sudo apt install libopenblas-dev

-And of course, `git` is required in order to build from repositories
+And of course, `git` is required to build from repositories

 CentOS/Red Hat